slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Mitigation:* Build caches must be [isolate][isolated] between builds to prevent such cache poisoning attacks.

-*Example:* Build system uses a build cache across builds, keyed by the hash of the source file.
+*Example:* Build platform uses a build cache across builds, keyed by the hash of the source file.
 Adversary runs a malicious build that creates a "poisoned" cache entry with a falsified key, meaning that the value wasn't really produced from that source.
 A subsequent build then picks up that poisoned cache entry.